Mon - Sat 09:00-18:00

 Assuming arching action when it cannot develop

-Arching action in masonry requires stretcher bond, adequate wall length beyond the opening to receive the arch thrust, and no interrupting openings or loads within the arching zone.
-If a window sits within 45° of the bifold opening, or the wall uses stack bond with no bed reinforcement, arching cannot develop.
+Arching action requires stretcher bond, adequate wall length beyond the opening to receive the arch thrust, and no interrupting openings or loads within the arching zone.
+If a window sits within 45 degrees of the bifold opening, or the wall uses stack bond with no bed reinforcement, arching cannot develop.
 Bifold door structural calculations that assume arching action in these conditions underload the beam and are unsafe.

 Using Span/360 deflection limit when masonry sits directly above

 Span/360 is the Eurocode 3 deflection limit for steel beams supporting brittle finishes such as plasterboard.
-When the beam directly carries masonry above the bifold opening, the IStructE/EC6 lintel guidance is more onerous: Span/500 or 5mm, whichever is lesser.
+When the beam directly carries masonry above the bifold opening, the more onerous limit applies: Span/500 or 5mm, whichever is lesser.
 Applying only the Span/360 limit can result in a beam that technically passes the EC3 check but still causes cracking in the masonry above the door opening.

 Ignoring the floor joist reaction that falls within the arching zone

 Many rear-wall bifold openings have floor joists that span front-to-back and bear on the rear wall.
-Where the joist bearing point falls within the 45° arching triangle above the opening, the full joist reaction must be added to the beam as an additional load — it cannot arch away into the supporting piers.
+Where the joist bearing point falls within the 45 degree arching triangle above the opening, the full joist reaction must be added to the beam as an additional load.
 Missing this load in bifold door structural calculations is a common source of undersized beams.

 Not checking whether the beam is actually restrained

 The beam above a bifold opening is restrained only if the floor or ceiling structure bears directly onto its top flange.
 If the floor joists hang from the beam on joist hangers rather than sitting on the top flange, the beam is unrestrained and the full lateral torsional buckling check under EC3 Clause 6.3.2 must be carried out.
-An unrestrained beam of 3.6m with a slender section can lose 40–60% of its nominal bending resistance once χLT is applied.
+An unrestrained beam of 3.6m with a slender section can lose 40 to 60 per cent of its nominal bending resistance once the LTB reduction is applied.

 Bearing the beam on a half-brick unit at the pier

-The lintel or beam must bear on a monolithic masonry unit — not on a half-unit at the edge of the pier.
+The lintel or beam must bear on a monolithic masonry unit, not on a half-unit at the edge of the pier.
 A tension crack can develop between a half-unit and the adjacent full brick as the concentrated bearing stress is applied, leading to localised failure of the support.
-The structural engineer specifies the bearing length and support condition as part of the bifold door structural calculations, and the builder is responsible for achieving it on site.
+The structural engineer specifies the bearing length and support condition as part of the bifold door structural calculations.

 Bifold Door Structural Calculations: Frequently Asked Questions